-Toyota entered into non-deliverable forward (NDF) contracts with various banks to purchase U.S. Dollars at a specified rate in return for a specified amount of Philippine Peso.
+In 2022, Toyota entered into non-deliverable forward (NDF) contracts with various banks to purchase U.S. Dollars at a specified rate in return for a specified amount of Philippine Peso.
 Delivery is on a specified future date.
 NDF contracts are designated as hedging instruments in cash flow hedges of forecast purchases in U.S. Dollars.
 These forecast transactions are highly probable, and they comprise about 50% of its total expected purchases in U.S. Dollars.
 The NDF contract balances vary with the level of expected foreign currency purchases and changes in foreign exchange forward rates.
+These contracts have various maturity dates from January to April 2023 and were all settled in 2023.